-The first available map of Arabia is made almost 2000 years ago with the "father of cartography," Claudius Ptolemy.
+The first available map of Arabia was made almost 2,000 years ago by the "father of cartography," Claudius Ptolemy.
 A Greek resident of Alexandria in Egypt, he was responsible for the famous library there from ad 127 to 150.
 Ptolemy actually became known to Arabs several hundred years before their rediscovery by Europeans.

 Two of Ptolemy's maps that came down through this chain of transmission showed Arabia, and they mark the first time that the shape and topographical character of the region is known to have been depicted.
 One of these maps covered the areas known as Arabia Petraea and Arabia Deserta, placing them in present-day Iraq, Jordan and the Levant.
 The other featured Arabia Felix and applied the term to the whole Peninsula, rather than to the southern portions of it.

 European mapmaking took really off in the middle of the 15th century and new maps were published frequently from this time, and earlier ones were subject to regular revision.
 In 1548, the Italian Giacomo Gastaldi published "Arabia Felix Nova Tabula," the first to be focused specifically on Arabia.
 Additionally, since the 16th century, the coastal fringes of the Arabian Peninsula have been a part of the Ottoman Empire.
 From their capital in Constantinople, and through their control over much of the Balkans, the Ottoman Turks exerted enormous political and cultural power, and their power generally defined Western depictions of the region.